 If you’re a fan of United Airlines and looking for an easy way to earn an influx of bonus miles, the United Explorer cards from Chase are great options.
-The UnitedSM Explorer Business Card is currently offering a limited-time sign-up bonus: New cardholders will earn 75,000 miles when they spend $5,000 in the first three months.
-The UnitedSM Explorer Card, on the other hand, offers 40,000 miles when you spend $2,000 in the first three months.
+The United℠ Explorer Business Card currently offers 50,000 bonus miles when you spend $3,000 in the first three months.
+The United℠ Explorer Card, on the other hand, offers 40,000 miles when you spend $2,000 in the first three months.

 Comparing United Explorer cards